 For a start, there are far fewer of the original "scam" results featuring in Google search now, and the extensive Facebook page devoted to the nuts and bolts of the alleged PT scam (with photos of CEO Ted Mallory and the pretend office) has been shut down.
 These have been replaced with company spin and infomercial articles on various different blogs and forums, which are usually the tactics employed for reputation management.

 PT Website Changes

-The new video, "Client Testimonials" has the correct price in it and revolves around a “Patrick Thorp” who strangely has no online profile (there is no Patrick Thorp anywhere in the world, according to Google), and a Mr David Waterhouse-Taylor, a company director from Bulgaria with 2 inactive companies and no active one.
-David Waterhouse-Taylor could also be a Suffolk native, according to Google search or someone who once posted an amazon review for men’s shoes.
+The new video, "Client Testimonials", has the correct price in it and revolves around a “Patrick Thorp” who strangely has no online profile (there is no Patrick Thorp anywhere in the world, according to Google), and a Mr. David Waterhouse-Taylor, a company director from Bulgaria with two inactive companies and no active one.
+David Waterhouse-Taylor could also be a Suffolk native, according to a Google search, or someone who once posted an Amazon review for men’s shoes.
 Or maybe he’s all the same person.

 The Customer Dissatisfaction Diagram

 The Customer Satisfaction Diagram on the original site is now part of the "Client Testimonials" video.
 This was what first alerted me to the fact that all was not right with this investment opportunity (then, later, I found out the other stuff).